playatdarkness/AttendanceAssistant/README.md

 # AttendanceAssistant
-Requirments-/n
+Requirments-
-  Python version: 2.7.*/n
+  Python version: 2.7.*
-  Operating System: Any OS/n
+  Operating System: Any OS
-  File Supported: Excel sheets(.xlsx)/n
+  File Supported: Excel sheets(.xlsx)<br>
-  No internet connection required/n
+  No internet connection required<br>

-/nSet your own username and password in the code./n Requires a pre-build excel sheet.
+Set your own username and password in the code.
+Requires a pre-build excel sheet.